raandree/Microsoft365DscWorkshop/export/readme.md

 Export-M365DSCConfiguration -Components AADApplication -ApplicationId 40642b84-0d13-43ac-951e-8700d5be1131 -TenantId MngEnvMCAP576786.onmicrosoft.com -CertificateThumbprint FBA23F11CD8F78A17B9E2105D9BE3EE15BA04165 -Path .\temp\
 ```

 ## 1.3.
+Data Conversion to Yaml or Json

-If you want the data in a different more transportable format, please refer to [Export your Azure Tenant Configuration to Yaml or Json](./ExportToYaml.md)
+If you want the data in a different more transportable format, please refer to [Export your Azure Tenant Configuration to Yaml or Json](./ExportToYaml.md).
+In many scenarios, the PSD1 files are not helpful.

+In [Exporting the tenant data in a Azure DevOps pipeline](./ExportPipeline.md) you will be guided to setup the export in an Azure DevOps Release Pipeline.